API introduction

 and API Key

-, which you can find in the Frontegg Portal under [ENVIRONMENT] → Keys & Domains.
+, which you can find in the Frontegg Portal under [ENVIRONMENT] → Keys & domains.

 Pay close attention to the URL you're using for API calls.
 Management APIs must be called through api.frontegg.com